fishcorn/dvtb-container/README.md

 Now available as a docker-hub pull:

     $ docker pull fishcorn/dvtb-container
+    $ [NV_GPU=<your_gpu_id>] nvidia-docker run -ti \
+      --name dvtb \
+      -e DISPLAY \
+      -v /tmp/.X11-unix:/tmp/.X11-unix \
+      -v /path/to/a/workspace:/home/developer/work \
+      fishcorn/dvtb-container

+Note that the `developer` user has `uid:gid == 1000:1000`, which will map to the current user for most single-user Debian/Ubuntu systems, but for other uid/gid combinations you'd have to rebuild the image (see below).

+I know there are ways to remap the uid/gid, but I just haven't included one because of time.
+Feel free to issue a pull request to enable this though.

 # dvtb-container
 This is a docker container that encapsulates all of the annoying steps to get yosinski/deep-visualization-toolbox working.